 COVID-19 In-Shelter Policies

-- A face mask that covers both nose and mouth is required inside the shelter.
+- A face mask that covers both the nose and mouth is required inside the shelter for unvaccinated individuals.

 - All people will practice social distancing as much as possible while on campus.
 Tables and chairs will be set up to keep participants spaced apart.